bartkamphorst/fsc-c/README.md

 **Notice that it is possible to use Qualtrics' text editor for editing the 'Header' field by clicking the 'edit' link, but make sure to use the 'Source' option if you decide to do so.**

+* Uncomment the two lines that call Qualtrics' Qualtrics.SurveyEngine.setEmbeddedData(key, value) method.
+This is needed to store the FSC-C's values.

 * Click 'Save' to return to your survey.

 ### Step three: Adding custom HTML to a question to enable the FSC-C measure.